linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 $$

-The forward currency rate will exceed the current exchange rate when the domestic risk-free rate is higher than the foreign risk-free rate.[20]
+The forward currency rate will exceed the current exchange rate when the domestic risk-free rate is higher than the foreign risk-free rate.

 Example 5.
 Suppose that the yen-denominated interest rate is  $2\%$  and the dollar-denominated rate is  $6\%$ .
 The current exchange rate is 0.009 dollars per yen.
 The 1-year forward rate is